erdnaxeli/docker-companion/README.md

 >
 > See below the naming part for more details.

+The companion will then try to pull new images every hours, and if there are any it will warn you.
+You can then restart the services with their new images with the command `update` (see below).

 ## Features

 This project tries to mimic docker-compose, so it will: